mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 Each scraper:
 1. Extends `BaseScraper` for common functionality
 2. Implements the `scrape()` method
-3. Saves results to DynamoDB
+3. Saves results to MySQL
 4. Updates job status in the jobs table

 ## Testing the Deployment